leonardaguanta/bbbvideocontest/dev/wp-content/plugins/frontend-uploader/readme.txt

 You can modify the form as you'd like but you have to make sure that 'post_title' field is present, otherwise upload might fail

-= Example of default media upload form =

-Here's example of default form (*you don't need to enter all that if you want to use default form, just use `[fu-upload-form]`*):

-`[fu-upload-form class="your-class" title="Upload your media"]
-[input type="text" name="post_title" id="title" class="required" description="Title"]
-[textarea name="post_content" class="textarea" id="ug_caption" description="Description (optional)"]
-[input type="file" name="photo" id="ug_photo" class="required" description="Your Photo" multiple="multiple"]
-[input type="submit" class="btn" value="Submit"]
-[/fu-upload-form]`

 = I get a white screen or "0" when trying to upload a file = The major cause of this is either request timeout or request exceeding maximum request size.
 This  means that either the file was uploading for too long or it was too big.
-Two PHP settings to look at are:
+PHP settings to look at are:
-[max_execution_time](http://us1.php.net/manual/en/info.configuration.php#ini.max-execution-time) and [upload_max_filesize](http://us3.php.net/manual/en/ini.core.php#ini.upload-max-filesize).
+[max_execution_time](http://us1.php.net/manual/en/info.configuration.php#ini.max-execution-time) and [upload_max_filesize](http://us3.php.net/manual/en/ini.core.php#ini.upload-max-filesize), and [post_max_size](http://us3.php.net/manual/en/ini.core.php#ini.post-max-size).
 If you don't have any ability to modify these settings, please contact your hosting company's support.

 = Where are the plugin's settings? =
 You can find Frontend Uploader's settings under Settings > Frontend Uploader Settings.